RISC-V Blog Guidelines

 Two types of promotion:

-Published blogs are promoted via the RISC-V Twitter.
-We encourage you to amplify the tweet with your audience.
+- Promotion of the blog content: Published blogs are promoted via the RISC-V social channels (Twitter and LinkedIn).
+We encourage you to amplify the social posts with your audience.

 Any questions, email firstname.lastname@example.org